-Seems scarry but with proper preperation you can succeed in securing a great job or internship.
+Seems scary but with proper preparation you can succeed in securing a great job or internship.

 Mock Interviews with Seniors

-This year we have compiled a list of seniors who have jobs by industry, company who are willing to conduct mock interviews with other seniors and juniors in CSOM.
+Every year, Amy Donegan, compiles a list of seniors who have jobs by industry, company who are willing to provide advice and conduct mock interviews with other seniors and juniors in CSOM.
 You can pick up the list in Fulton 360 in September.
-They will be able to help you with technical and case as well as behavioral.

 Practice with Interview Stream